Project-MONAI/monai-deploy/deploy/docker-compose/README.md

 ### Enable NVIDIA Container Runtime for Docker

 To enable NVIDIA runtime for Docker, append the following section to `/etc/docker/daemon.json` for Linux.
-FOr WSLv2, open Docker Desktop Settings and go to Docker Engine and append the following:
+For WSLv2, open Docker Desktop Settings and go to Docker Engine and append the following:

 ```json
   "runtimes": {